 I would have given up on Bebop if it weren’t for Ballad of Fallen Angels.
-I changed my mind the moment the church organ blared across the purple sunset above a crumbling gothic cathedral.
-The beginning of the third act finds Spike, hands stuffed in his large overcoats pockets, walking up the cobblestone street to the lyrics of Yoko Kanno’s ‘Rain’.
+I changed my mind the moment the church organ blared across the purple sunset above a crumbling Gothic cathedral.
+The beginning of the third act finds Spike, hands stuffed in his large overcoat pockets, walking up the cobblestone street to the lyrics of Yoko Kanno’s ‘Rain’.
 A woman sings.

 I don’t feel a thing

 The days are just like moments turned to hours.